kswoll/sexy-http/README.md

 ## Response Types

-Similar to the above, if the return type of your method is one of the following types, then it is handled specially as defined below:
+Similar to the above, if the return type (meaning the type `T` of the `Task<T>`) of your method is one of the following types, then it is handled specially as defined below:

 * **`byte[]`**
   The response body is returned as a raw byte array.